 Today's computer mouse consists of two buttons and a mouse wheel as shown in the picture below.
 By default, the left button acts as the left-click and is the default mouse button you use for most actions on the mouse.
 The right mouse button performs the right-click and gives you a menu or other options that are explained later.

-As far as the mouse wheel, it is used to scroll up and down and is also explained in further detail later in this document.
+As far as the mouse wheel, it is used to scroll up and down, and is also explained in further detail later on this page.

-A mouse generates movement by using one of two technologies.
-The first and most popular today is the optical mouse, which uses either LED or laser light to shine a light on a surface that is picked up by a camera to detect movement.
+A mouse generates movement using one of two technologies: optical or mechanical.
+Today, the optical mouse is commonly used, which utilizes either LED or laser to detect movement.
 The other and older technology is the mechanical mouse, which uses a ball and wheels to determine the movement of the mouse.

 Holding the mouse

-To hold the mouse, keep your thumb on the side of the mouse and your index finger on the left button and middle finger on the right button.
-While holding the mouse relax your hand and make sure that your hand is straight with your arm.
+To hold the mouse, keep your thumb on the side of the mouse, index finger on the left button, and middle finger on the right button.
+While holding the mouse relax your hand and make sure your hand is straight with your arm.
 You should never have your wrist at an angle while using the mouse.